-A longtime friend of RoofersCoffeeShop® (RCS), Bob “ShingleWeaver” McCrickard sadly passed away and it was his desire that RCS preserve his legacy and continue with his eagerness to help homeowners (and contractors alike) with his beloved AskARoofer website.
+A longtime friend of RoofersCoffeeShop® (RCS), Bob "ShingleWeaver" McCrickard and his beloved AskARoofer are now forever a part of the RoofersCoffeeShop group.
+When he sadly passed away, it was his desire that RCS preserve his legacy and continue with his eagerness to help homeowners (and contractors alike) with his innovative AskARoofer website.
 Since its founding in 2005, Bob has written hundreds of blogs and answered almost 20 years worth of questions.
 He always felt he should give back to the industry that provided him with such a fulfilling life.

 After realizing he was “better at carrying a golf club than swinging one,” Bob quickly forgot about his dream of being a pro golfer, and in 1971, he started his career in the roofing industry while he was still in school.
 During the summer months he worked for a couple roofing companies, Fred B. Curtis, Superior Roofing and Fred Eddy Roofing.
 He recalled his early experience, sharing, “I was taught to hand nail cedar shakes and got paid a buck a bundle.
 Getting 30-40 bundles a day I was productive and I always had a jingle in my pocket.”
 A few years later, in 1979, Bob joined the Carpenters Union 1147 in Roseville, California and worked as a journeyman shake man for Jim Davis and Frank Shoemaker of Dynamic Roofing.